Psylar87/New-Setup/README.md

 Steps to make a new machine easier to setup

 ## Sign into iCloud and enable documents to be synced.
+## Clone this repo

 ## Run the script found in the script folder, or follow the manual process below.

+1. cd to the script directory.
+2. Make sure make the script executable with `chmod u+x setup-machine.zsh` then run it with `./setup-machine.zsh`
+3. Make sure that the `dock.zsh` script is executable with `chmod u+x dock.zsh`

+4. The same can be for the backup script `chmod u+x backup.zsh` Then with the backup script you add it as a cron job.

 ## Insatll HomeBrew
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"